ctn/ragcun/docs/archive/PUBLICATION_TRAINING_GUIDE.md

 # Publication-Ready Training Guide
 ## Training Strategies for RAG Research Papers

-This guide documents three approaches for training GaussianEmbeddingGemma models suitable for publication in top-tier conferences and journals.
+This guide documents three approaches for training IsotropicGaussianEncoder models suitable for publication in top-tier conferences and journals.

 ---